Speakers

 Pharmacovigilance Inspector, Medicines and Healthcare products Regulatory Agency (MHRA), United Kingdom

 Helen is a Pharmacovigilance Inspector at the Medicines & Healthcare products Regulatory Agency (MHRA).
-Prior to joining the MHRA she spent several years in Industry, where she accumulated knowledge across the PV system.
-She held roles supporting the EU QPPV, which ultimately led her to become the Global Process Owner of the PSMF for a large pharmaceutical organisation.
+Prior to joining the MHRA she spent several years in industry, gaining extensive experience across the pharmacovigilance system.
+She held roles supporting the EU QPPV, providing both operational and strategic input into the maintenance and continuous improvement of the pharmacovigilance system.
+This experience ultimately led to her role as Global Process Owner for the Pharmacovigilance System Master File (PSMF) within a large pharmaceutical organisation.

 Head of Safety (PV) Risk Management and Benefit/Risk Evaluation, GSK, United Kingdom